Deployment and Maintenance / Standalone Deployment

 /etc/dataflux-func |

-When installing DataFlux Func, if you need to use external databases (MySQL, Redis), you can specify disabling the built-in MySQL and Redis while executing the installation script:
+When installing DataFlux Func for the first time, if you need to use external databases (MySQL, Redis), you can specify to disable the built-in MySQL and Redis when executing the installation script, such as:

 Bash | |